S1M0N38/morningstreams/README.md

 # morningstreams

+> This content is not affiliated with, endorsed, sponsored, or specifically
+> approved by Morningstreams.

 Sometimes I want to watch acestream on my **computer** and sometimes on my **TV** (with LG WebOS) so I came up with the following solution which suited to both circumstances.
 I expose a [m3u8](https://en.wikipedia.org/wiki/M3U)